DBJoran/Shinyhunter/README.md

 [logo]: /shinyhunterlogo.png

+## Current .joblib is outdated and can not be used anymore.

 ## About
 Shinyhunter is a bot that will search/hunt for shiny Pokémon in Pokémon Leaf Green and Fire Red.
 Shinyhunter uses the VisualBoyAdvance-1.8.0-beta3 emulator for this.